Reviews You Can Rely On

 Our multi-faceted hands-on testing process involves lots of real-world riding, handling tests, assembly, and an examination of each bike's features.

-How to Buy an Electric Bike
+How to Buy the Best Electric Bike for You

 Deciding that you want an electric bike over an analog is the first step, and you may think it will be easy to choose a model from there.
 However, almost every bicycle out there has its e-bike equivalent these days.
 With so many options, it can be difficult to make a wise decision, but it is possible!
-Some questions can help to narrow down the categories so that, in the end, you are riding the bike that fits your needs best.
+Some questions help to narrow down the categories so that, in the end, you are riding the bike that fits your needs best.

 Where Do You Want to Ride?

 Your lifestyle, location, and budget are probably the three most influential factors when deciding which e-bike will suit you, so you have to ask yourself: Where do I want to ride?
 The answer to this question will help you narrow down the enormous amount of choices and select an electric bike from the category that will work best for you.
 For example, if you want to rip around on mountain trails, an e-MTB is the obvious choice.
 If you live in the city and want to bike-commute to the office daily, a sleek and zippy electric commuter or city bike will be your best bet.
 To enjoy weekend cruises to the park or beach, you may opt for a bike that prioritizes comfort and cost.
-If you have kids, pets, or other precious cargo to haul, you'll probably select something from the e-cargo bike category.
+If you have kids, pets, or other precious cargo to haul, you'll select something from the electric cargo bike category.
 Different classes of bikes will also dictate where you can ride.
 State, local, and regional regulations vary, so it is best to check if your bike is within the regulations of your area.

-Some bikes can be configured to fit into several different categories if needed.
+Some bikes can be configured to fit into several categories if needed.
 For example, the speed limit of many class 3 bikes can be adjusted in the bike's settings to have it top out at 20 mph or class 2, and often, the throttle can be disconnected to fall under class 1.

 electric bike - e-bikes fall into three different classes. class 2 bikes, like the...